skellis46/slipbox/two women dancing.md

 > The rise of the so-called internet of everything—which involves the incorporation of networked sensors and actuators into everything in the world, including human beings—could enable rational integration and coordination at an unprecedented scale.
 The historian Yuval Noah Harari argues in his book Homo Deus (2016) that this technology enables the deindividuation of humans into a collective.
 [Danaher, John & Petersen, Steve.
 (2020).
 In Defence of the Hivemind Society.
 Neuroethics.
 10.1007/s12152-020-09451-7.]

-## The long view: awe
+## Technopoly and myth

+_and call on Alan Jacobs' understanding of the value of myth in the technopoly._

 - on acquiring moral life by habituation: [[Jacobs - After Technopoly#^ec599c]]
 - Note here about work this writing draws on.
 Jacobs, Hui.
 - part of the awe is the sense of their dancing being _with_ others.
 That they are networked -- no, this isn't the right word.
 They are together.
 Close.
 Sharing.
 Seeing and being seen.
+But see Bauman (<https://notesread.com/liquid-modernity/>) on 'connection' -- and how disconnecting becomes so easy.

 > While the concepts of awe and wonder have a long history in philosophy and religion, James and Maslow helped bring them to psychology.
 Today, much of the contemporary investigation of awe stems from a 2003 paper, “Approaching Awe, a Moral, Spiritual, and Aesthetic Emotion,” written by Dacher Keltner and Jonathan Haidt.47 The authors argued that there are two main cognitive appraisals that are central to awe experiences: the perception of vastness and the struggle to mentally process the experience.
 Vastness need not be perceptual, such as seeing the Grand Canyon, but can also be conceptual, such as contemplating eternity.
 Awe is an unusual and complex emotion because it mixes emotions that don’t tend to go with each other, such as ecstasy and fear.[@kaufman-2020-transcend Chapter 7 Peak Experiences n.pag.]

-### The Dao of butchering a cow

-start with Hui and then move to Jacobs' reading of him.

-Yuk Hui is a philosopher of technology, and in _Cosmotechnics as Cosmopolitics_[-@hui-2017-cosmotechnics] **introduce the article**.
-Cosmotechnics is a strange term and seems to hint at historical understandings of _making_ and _craft_.
-As if reaching back from Postman's technopoly to tool-using cultures.
-In the article, Hui tells the story of a very good butcher called Pao Ding.
-Pao Ding claims that having an excellent knife is not enough:

->it is more important to understand the Dao in the cow, so that one does not use the blade to cut through the bones and tendons, but rather to pass alongside them in order to enter into the gaps between them.[@hui-2017-cosmotechnics n.pag.]

-Hui writes that when the butcher encounters any difficulty, "he slows down the knife and gropes for the right place to move further."[@hui-2017-cosmotechnics n.pag.]
-This is the Dao (or _way_ or _path_), whereas the Qi is the technical/phenomenal object (or "technics"): the knife.

-- imagine the knife of their dancing hitting the bone.
-Would they slow down?
-Does their algorithm enframed dancing even make that kind of gesture of Dao possible?
-Am I implying that Pfingst and Poynor are doing this?
-What does it look like?
-How is it qualitatively different?
-What differences make a difference?
-Does it just mean slower films?
-Or few edits?
-Or am I talking about the means of distributing?
-What might it mean to stay hidden?
-Asceticism.
-Hermits.
-Monks.
-Switching off.
-Tuning out.
-Stepping away.
-Backing off.

-- wondering about directionality -- the flow of the technics/device paradigm squeezing back into their bodies, and how they move. and the flow of the Dao.

-In _The question concerning technology in China: an essay in cosmotechnics_ (2016), Hui distinguishes precisely between technics, techne, and technology:

->technics refers to the general category of all forms of making and practice; techne refers to the Greek conception of it, which Heidegger understands as poiesis or bringing forth; and technology refers to a radical turn which took place during European modernity, and developed in the direction of ever-increasing automation, leading consequently to what Heidegger calls the Gestell.[@hui-2016-question p.4]

-Technology here is akin to what Neil Postman famously called the technopoly.

-### Technopoly and myth

 Possible to go to mythical core from [[Jacobs - After Technopoly]] -- do this via that long time/term version of what happened.
 A long time later. ?? (based on Jacobs)